Research & Internships

 • Regeneron STS Semifinalist [independent research]

 • Abstract: A 3D printed aircraft wing was designed so that the camber of the wing can be altered to achieve different aerodynamic characteristics.
-Finite Element Analysis was used to simulate stress on aircraft, in order to test the compliance of the 3D printed wing.
-Computational Fluid Dynamics was used to simulate airflow over the wing at various levels of camber and angle of attack, and aerodynamic data was obtained to determine the optimal wing configuration at different flights situations, such as takeoff, landing, and cruising.
+Finite Element Analysis was used to simulate the deflection on the wing under a specified load, in order to test the compliance of the 3D printed wing.
+Computational Fluid Dynamics was then used to simulate airflow over the wing at various degrees of camber and angle of attack to determine the optimal wing configuration at different flights situations.

 I would like to revisit this project in the future, using composite materials as the compliant material instead of PLA plastic.
 Using such materials like fiberglass and/or carbon fiber would provide much better strength/weight characteristics, while keeping the favorable compliant properties.
 Using Duke's windtunnel might also prove useful in collecting/validating the CFD data obtained from the original research project.